carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - It is possible to clear cached objects, however you will incur a charge.
 - Can integrate with AWS Shied, Web Application Firewall and Route 53 to advance security (to protect from layer 7 attacks).
 - It supports **Geo restriction (Geo-Blocking)** to whitelist or blacklist countries that can access the content.
+- Use Cases:
-- Use Case: A company offers an online product brochure that is delivered from a static website running on Amazon S3.
+  1. A company offers an online product brochure that is delivered from a static website running on Amazon S3.
 The company’s customers are mainly in the United States, Canada, and Europe.
 With Amazon CloudFront you can set the price class to determine where in the world the content will be cached.
 One of the price classes is “U.S, Canada and Europe” and this is where the company’s users are located.
 Choosing this price class will result in lower costs and better performance for the company’s users.
+  2. A company runs a web application that serves weather updates.
+The application runs on a fleet of Amazon EC2 instances in a Multi-AZ Auto scaling group behind an Application Load Balancer (ALB).
+A solutions architect needs to make the application more resilient to sporadic increases in request rates.
+  - On the frontend an Amazon CloudFront distribution can be placed in front of the ALB and this will cache content for better performance and also offloads requests from the backend.

 #### Restricting Access to CloudFront: Signed URL or Signed Cookies